-The Pfeiffer university Charlotte campus is located at 4701 Park road, Charlotte, NC, 28209.
-From Northbound or Southbound I-77, take exit 6A Woodlawn Road.
+The Pfeiffer University Charlotte campus is located at 1515 Mockingbird Lane Montford Park, Charlotte, NC, 28209.From Northbound or Southbound I-77, take exit 6A Woodlawn Road.
 Take a right on Park Road.
-Pfeiffer is at the corner of Park Road and Mockingbird Lane.
+Pfeiffer is at the corner of Park Road and Mockingbird Lane in the Montford Park Building.